 Virtual Factory is a major series of online artworks inspired by the architecture and the ambition of The Factory, a new cultural space located in the heart of Manchester (UK).

 We’ve invited some of the world’s most exciting artists to make online works that throw open the doors of our future home before they’ve been built – laying the foundations for what will be possible at Aviva Studios.

 The four artists will reimagine our world and construct new worlds of their own, reclaiming the virtual environment as a space for infinite possibility.
 The programme features new work from:

 LaTurbo Avedon is an artist and avatar that shapeshifts through the digital realm and multiplayer games such as Second Life and Final Fantasy.
 Your Progress Will Be Saved, which launched Virtual Factory, premiered in summer 2020.

-Tai Shani is a Turner Prize-winning visual artist who crafts dark, fantastical worlds drawing on forgotten histories - including The Neon Hieroglyph, the second Virtual Factory event, which premieres in March 2021.
+Tai Shani is a Turner Prize-winning visual artist who crafts dark, fantastical worlds drawing on forgotten histories – including The Neon Hieroglyph, the second Virtual Factory event, which premiered in March 2021.

-Robert Yang is an artist, writer and game designer who has created a series of acclaimed videogames on gay culture and intimacy, and who will be presenting his Virtual Factory work created in collaboration with Eleanor Davis, in July 2021.
+Robert Yang is an artist, writer and game designer who has created a series of acclaimed videogames on gay culture and intimacy, and who premiered We Dwell in Possibility, his Virtual Factory work created in collaboration with Eleanor Davis, in July 2021.

 Jenn Nkiru is known for her powerful films on Blackness and Black identity and her new work will complete the Virtual Factory series in 2023.